Di-void/codewars-problems/README.md

 # My Codewars Battles

-This repo is where I keep some the katas I have solved or am currently solving on codewars and happened to remember to keep them.
-Yeah..
+Koninchiwa😃.
+This is where I keep some of the katas I have completed or am currently battling with, on [codewars](https://www.codewars.com/).
+Mata ne👋🏾

+**_PS: I'm not japanese_**